PIER98/PIER98/README.md

 ### Hi there 👋

 # 💫 About Me:
- 📲 Developing iOS apps is my specialty<br>  📚 Currently studying Computer Science and digital Communication at University of Bari " Aldo Moro"<br>  🤝 Open to collaborate  working as mobile Developer <br>
+ 📲 Developing iOS apps is my specialty<br>  📚 Currently studying Computer Science and digital Communication at University of Bari " Aldo Moro"<br>  🤝 Open to collaborate  💻working as mobile Developer <br>

 ## 🌐 Socials: